-7. Newly introduced Defined-Contribution Pension Schemes
+7. Defined -Benefit vs. Defined-Contribution Pension Schemes

 The National Pension, the Employees' Pension Insurance, and optional National Pension Funds and corporate pensions are all defined-benefit schemes.
-However, a law to introduce a Defined-Contribution pension schemes has passed in 2001, and many schemes, both for employees and self-employed, are introduced.
+In 2001, Defined-Contribution pension schemes were introduced.
+However, the number of schemes and the enrollment has not increased as much as expected.
+The number of enrollment was around 1.2 million persons at then of FY 2005.

 II.
-Types of Pension Scheme
+Pension Schemes